Zetta56/GenShop/README.md

     `REACT_APP_STRIPE_PUBLISHABLE` set to your Stripe account's [publishable key](https://stripe.com/docs/keys).

-    (Testing) `REACT_APP_BACKEND_URL` set to your server's url.
-Set this if you intend to run the client on a React Development Server.
+    (Testing) `REACT_APP_BACKEND_URL` set to your server's url if you intend to run the client on the React Development Server.
     This url will be used to proxy your requests to the server.

     (Optional) `REACT_APP_GOOGLE_CLIENTID` set to your [Google API client ID](https://developers.google.com/identity/one-tap/web/guides/get-google-api-clientid).